 These are the official, Amazon-branded devices where Alexa is on-board.

-The second generation of the standard Amazon Echo is now smaller, cheaper, and for our money, better looking.
-It works with Amazon Prime Music, Spotify and most other services (apart from Apple Music) for steaming music via voice, TuneIn radio, on-demand information such as news, weather and traffic β as well as smart home control.
+The second generation of the standard Amazon Echo is smaller, cheaper, and for our money, better looking.
+It works with Amazon Prime Music, Spotify and most other services (even Apple Music) for steaming music via voice, TuneIn radio, on-demand information such as news, weather and traffic, as well as smart home control.

 Read our full Amazon Echo review.

-You can, however, use the 3.5mm jack to hook up to an existing speaker systems, but the Echo Dot is more about getting Alexa into more places in your home.
+You can use the 3.5mm jack to hook it up to an existing speaker system, but the Echo Dot is really about getting Alexa into more places in your home.

-The original Echo Show was never a looker, and it's getting a design upgrade for 2018.
-It now boasts a 10-inch touchscreen, up from 7-inch, which is pin sharp and responsive.
+The original Echo Show was never a looker, so thankfully it's had a design update.
+It now boasts a 10-inch touchscreen, up from 7 inches, which is pin sharp and responsive.

-The Amazon Echo Plus is the closest device to the standard Echo smart speaker β but with bigger sound and added smarts.
+The Amazon Echo Plus is closer to the standard Echo smart speaker, but with bigger sound and added smarts.
 The Zigbee hub is still present, so you can add compatible smart home devices (like Philips Hue) without any added bridges, hubs or apps.
-And it's still lacking support for Z-Wave devices, which have to be added the old fashioned way, by setting them up and adding manually into the Alexa world.
+It's still lacking support for Z-Wave devices, which have to be added the old fashioned way, by setting them up and adding them manually.

-But now you get Dolby speakers, a temperature sensor, security sensors and a fancy new fabric cover, and there's also offline voice controls.
+But now you get Dolby speakers, a temperature sensor, security sensors and a fancy new fabric cover, and even offline voice controls.
 If you're purposefully buying this device to get started on a smart home, it's a recommended option.

 The Amazon Echo Spot is a tiny-screened smart speaker, with a nifty 480x480 display for visual skills and added information.
 It's well suited as a bedside or desktop clock, but given that it's a fully-featured Echo speaker, it can be used in any room of the home.